aershov24/PMSC_Candidates_Test/Kanban_laaroussiikram01@gmail.com.md

 - Kanban provides flexibility in the work, whereas in Scrum, we must strongly respect the rules during each sprint.

-- In Scrum, the task structure is designed in such a way that it fits within the iteration, whereas in Kanban, there is no size limit for the task
+- In Scrum, the task structure is designed in such a way that it fits within the iteration, whereas in Kanban, there is no size limit for

+  the task

-- Kanban use visuals to improve work in progress whereas in Scrum , we Learn from our experiences, wins and losses how to continuously improve.
+- Kanban use visuals to improve work in progress whereas in Scrum, we Learn from our experiences, wins and losses how to continuously improve.

 ---